bduber274/bduber274/README.md

 If you would like to contact me for work, contact me @notpreston on discord.

-Languages I Know: HTML, CSS, JavaScript,
+Languages I Know: HTML, CSS, JavaScript, Node.JS, etc.

 Languages I'm still learning: Java, Python, C++, C#